Vinyl records may feel like ancient technology to some.

 Step 1.
 The Music is Recorded

-A musician or band will record their music in a very high-quality format to ensure that all of the subtleties of their music are captured properly.
+A musician or band will record their music in a high-quality format to ensure that all of the subtleties of their music are captured properly.

-The high-quality audio is sent to a record engraver, and the process of making the actual physical record can begin.
+Next, the mastered track is sent to a record engraver, and the process of making the actual physical record can begin.

 Step 2.
 The Music is Engraved into a Lacquer “Mother Disc”